 Looking for Christian books to read this summer?
-Here are ten fantastic titles, both Christian fiction and nonfiction, some oo-rahs for our spiritual growth, others clean entertainment on a mission.
+Here are ten fantastic titles, both Christian fiction and Christian nonfiction, some oo-rahs for our spiritual growth, others clean entertainment on a mission.
 (Plus a few extras!)
 So whether you’re wiggling those tootsies in the sand–and sweating like a melting chunk of ice–or curled up at home in the cool air conditioning, grab a title from this list and enjoy your summer reading this year.

 What Is A Good Summer Book to Read?